GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 In this tutorial, we will use the [GLUU-UMA-Auth](../plugin/gluu-uma-auth-pep.md) and [GLUU-UMA-PEP](../plugin/gluu-uma-auth-pep.md) plugins to implement a claims gathering workflow, where an authenticated user is prompted to input information to satisfy access policies.

 In the demo, the user will be prompted to enter their city and state before being able to access a protected page.
-If the values entered are correct (NY, USA), the user is granted access.
+If the values entered are correct (US, NY), the user is granted access.
 If not, access is denied.

 ### Parties